Highland Trail

 Is Highland Trail mostly shaded or sun-exposed?

-Highland Trail has low shade coverage.
+Highland Trail has low shade coverage, meaning it is mostly sun-exposed.

 What is the trail surface like for dog paws on Highland Trail?